davidedc/P5Nitro/Docs/How to install and run P5Nitro - Linux.md

 ![Open a terminal](https://github.com/davidedc/P5Nitro/raw/master/Docs/Screenshots%20of%20linux%20installation/Screen%20shot%202011-08-14%20at%2013.35.35.png)

+You can go to any directory where you have write access.
+The home directory is used here, which is normally where the terminal opens.

-Ans type (or copy/paste) the following:
+And type (or copy/paste) the command below.
+Note that "O" in "-O" is a capital "o" letter, not a zero.

 	wget -O - https://raw.github.com/davidedc/P5Nitro/master/ToolsAndSources/Installer/P5NitroInstallerLinux.sh | sh